Jinn42/Google-cloud-platform/README.md

-# Google-cloud-platform

-# Jupyter notebook
+# Jupyter notebook on Google-cloud-platform
 ## Objective: To run youy own Jupyter Notebook on Google Cloud Platform (GCP)
 1. To generate an SSH keypair(if you don't have yet ) To create a SSH keypair named jupyter